Floquet scattering of light and sound in Dirac optomechanics

 \subsubsection{Symmetric Floquet-resonant scattering close by $E\simeq 0$}

 For $g_{0}=\Omega \sqrt{v_{o}v_{m}}/(v_{o}+v_{m})$ and an incident photon energy close to the neutrality point, $E\simeq 0$ [case (1) in Fig.~\ref{fig3}], the static dot is a resonant scatterer (quantum regime) which makes light-sound conversion possible [regime (i) in Fig.~\ref{fig2}].
-Since the CE with $p=\pm 1$ are shifted by $\pm \Omega$ with respect to the $p=0$ CE and the energies $E_{n}$ are also shifted by multiples of $\Omega$ amongst themselves, we call the scattering 'Floquet-resonant`.
-We find that different CE with $p=0$ cross at $E=0$, which entails antiparallel wavevectors of equal magnitudes inside the dot (see Fig.~\ref{fig12} in the Appendix).
-In principle, the same argumentation applies to the sideband energies $E_{\pm n}$, which is why we call this situation `symmetric'.
+Since the CE with $p=\pm 1$ are shifted by $\pm \Omega$ with respect to the $p=0$ CE and the energies $E_{n}$ are also shifted by multiples of $\Omega$ amongst themselves, we call the scattering "Floquet-resonant".
+We find that different CE with $p=0$ cross at $E=0$, which entails antiparallel wave vectors of equal magnitudes inside the dot (see Fig.~\ref{fig12} in the appendix).
+In principle, the same argumentation applies to the sideband energies $E_{\pm n}$, which is why we call this situation "symmetric".

-\paragraph{weak photon-phonon coupling} Fig.~\ref{fig4} contrasts the (time-averaged) scattering efficiency of the photon (red) and the phonon (black) at weak couplings, i.e., in the (antiadiabatic) limit $2|g_{1}| \ll \Omega$.
-Obviously, the scattering efficiency of the static dot, with its resonances of the lowest partial wave $l=0$, is retained to a certain extent [see panel (a)].
+\paragraph{Weak photon-phonon coupling.} Fig.~\ref{fig4} contrasts the (time-averaged) scattering efficiency of the photon and the phonon at weak couplings, i.e., in the (antiadiabatic) limit $2|g_{1}| \ll \Omega$.
+Obviously, the scattering efficiency of the static dot, with its resonances of the lowest partial wave $l=0$, is retained to a certain extent [see Fig. 4(a)].
 The resonances of the static dot can be related to minima in the scattering efficiency ($i=6,7,...$).
-Most notably, at certain points ($i=5,16,...$) the scattering is off-resonant, with the result that light-sound interconversion is strongly suppressed ($\overline{Q}^{m}/\overline{Q}^{o} \ll 1$).
+Most notably, at certain points ($i=5,16,...$) the scattering is off resonant, with the result that light-sound interconversion is strongly suppressed ($\overline{Q}^{m}/\overline{Q}^{o} \ll 1$).
 Although not shown here, the positions of off-resonances are moving closer together, and towards smaller values of $Rg_{0}$, if $g_{1}$ is increased.
-This can be ascribed to a Fabry-Perot interference between waves with different wavenumbers inside the dot~\cite{WF18}.
+This can be ascribed to a Fabry-P\'{e}rot interference between waves with different wave numbers inside the dot~\cite{WF18}.